SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 loss_objective(mp_, dat) = build_loss_objective(model_ode(mp_), Tsit5(), L2Loss(t,dat))
 ```

-We create a JuMP model, variables, set the obbjective function and the choice of
+We create a JuMP model, variables, set the objective function and the choice of
-oprimization algorithm to be used in the JuMP syntax.
+optimization algorithm to be used in the JuMP syntax.
 You can read more about this in
 JuMP's [documentation](http://www.juliaopt.org/JuMP.jl/0.18/index.html).

 ```julia